NZ on Air funds pilot scheme to boost local body news coverage

 A $1 million pilot scheme aimed at boosting the reporting of local democracy issues across New Zealand has been launched by an alliance of publishers, RNZ and NZ On Air.

 Under the scheme, eight journalists will be recruited to provide local democracy news to a wide array of media.

+NZME, publisher of the Herald, the Northern Advocate, the Bay of Plenty Times, the Rotorua Daily Post, Hawke's Bay Today, the Whanganui Chronicle and a range of community newspapers, is one of the publishers participating in the trial.

 Funding will come from the RNZ/NZ On Air Innovation Fund, a one-off $6m fund announced last year.

 The purpose of the pilot is to fill gaps in the reporting of local bodies and other publicly-funded organisations, mostly in regional New Zealand, brought about by significant decreases in reporting numbers in traditional media.